Frotty/gelatus/README.md

 ## How to Build the Site

 Run `npm run build` after modifying code to populate the **public** directory with the final site contents.
+This is required for sharing the frontend with other players.
+After building the app use

+`npm run ngrok`

+Which will give you a URL where other players can connect to.

 ## Upgrading Phaser